-To legally ride your motorcycle on UK roads you need to have a valid MOT test certificate; a confirmation that your bike has undergone a number of mechanical safety checks.
+To legally ride your motorcycle on UK roads, you must have a valid MOT test certificate confirming that your bike has undergone several mechanical safety checks.

-Primarily these involve brakes, lights and steering mechanisms but since 1960, when testing first began, the checklist has vastly expanded.
+Primarily, these involve brakes, lights and steering mechanisms, but the checklist has vastly expanded since 1960 when testing first began.

 Do you know what’s on that list?

 - You could pay less than £195*

 - Fill in one form to compare top bike insurers